Moe202/CS175-Group-8/docs/status.md

 **Immediate Reward Valuer:** r is the immediate reward value (needs more/ do we need it?)<br>
 **Max Q Value:** The action has the highest utility value in next state will become the new Q value of that states<br>

-## The 3 Levels
+### The 3 Levels
 <img src="images/grid.jpeg" title="grid" />
+The  Figure shows the grid layout in two-dimensional.
+It specify the start and end blocks.
+Also，it shows the terrian of mazes(the floor of the maze is cobblestone, block is built by glass_blocks, hill is built by cobblestone_blocks).
+The number in each grid represent the **(x,z)** value and each grids has an altitude value which is **y**.

 #### Level 1:
 The level 1 map is a flat terrain with lava on eages.
 It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis_block and try to reach the redstone_block.
 The agent can either walk or jump.
+In level 1, there are () states and 2 actions
 #### Level 2:
 The level 1 map is built basing on Level 1 map.
 5 cobble stone blocks in the middle of map were replaced by 5 lava blocks.It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis_block and try to reach the redstone_block.
 The agent can either walk or jump.
+In level 2, there are () states and 2 actions
 #### Level 3:
 Level 3 map was built basing on level 2 map.
 A  2x2x2(LxWxH) glass block and a 2x2x1(LxWxH) cobble stone hill.
 Agent can jump over the cobble stone block(gold) but cannot jump over the glass block.
 The agent start at the lapis_block and try to reach the redstone_block.
 The agent can either walk or jump.
+In level 1, there are () states and 2 actions
+#### Reward for each actions
 For each action the agent makes, there is a reward value of -1 for each move, -10 for each jump, -100 for reaching the lava block, +100 for reaching the redstone_block(goal state)